-- This plan is not intended to be an after-use or future land-use plan for Begnagh Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future.
-This will require further engagement with stakeholders.
+- Active turbary areas are excluded. - The longer-term development of stable naturally functioning habitats at Derryshannoge Bog.
+The plan covers the short-term rehabilitation actions and an additional monitoring and after-care programme to monitor the rehabilitation and to respond to any needs. - This plan is not intended to be an after-use or future land-use plan for Derryshannoge Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future.